Is it easy to regularize a hypergraph with easy links?: Concluding remarks

 The proof sketched above shows that $\delta$ can be taken to depend triple-exponentially on $\varepsilon$ (one exponential from the application of \cref{thm:upper bound}, then two more from the application of the $3$-uniform Ramsey theorem).
 We are uncertain about the true dependence. \begin{problem} What is the optimal dependence of $\delta$ on $\varepsilon$ in \cref{prop:rodl}? \end{problem}

 \paragraph{Acknowledgments:} Part of this work was conducted while the authors were visiting the SwissMAP research center at Les Diablerets.
 We thank them for their welcome and for providing an excellent working environment.
+We also thank Artem Chernikov and the anonymous referees for helpful comments on an earlier version of this paper.